-The MMA policies prohibiting Sexual Misconduct, including Domestic Violence and Stalking, is included in Appendix B and describe in detail procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
+The MMA policies prohibiting Sexual Misconduct, including Domestic Violence and Stalking, are included in Appendix B and describe in detail procedures for filing a grievance and the investigation and judicial procedures the Academy will undertake upon receipt of a grievance.
+MMA is committed to conducting a trauma-informed investigation and Honor Board members assigned to cases involving sexual misconduct participate in additional trauma-informed training.
 The policies were updated in the summer of 2020 to reflect new Title IX regulations issued by the Department of Education.
 Among the options offered to students reporting incidents of sexual misconduct and domestic violence is assistance in notifying local police authorities, should the victim wish to report the crime to police and/or pursue legal action.
+Posters detailing options for resolution of Title IX and other sexual misconduct or domestic violence cases are displayed around campus and the MMA.edu website was updated to provide more clear information about sexual assault/domestic violence response and prevention during the 20/21 academic year - https://mainemaritime.edu/campus-safety/sexual-harassment-misconduct-and-title-ix/